ksu-auv-team/ksu-auv-team.github.io/README.md

 Adding a Gallery to your post
 -----------------------------
 * Create a directory for your gallery in the `/galleries/` directory
+* Create a `thumbs` directory in the directory you just created
 * Create thumbnails

 ```bash